eric-cato-jr/Active-Directory/README.md

 ![Domain Overview](localdomain.png)

-This shows the Active Directory environment after setting up the domain **Eric.local**.
+This screenshot shows the initial Active Directory structure after configuring the domain **Eric.local**.
-I configured Organizational Units (OUs) to represent different locations and departments, forming the foundation of the domain structure.
+I organized the environment using Organizational Units (OUs) to represent different locations such as Louisville, Detroit, Chicago, and Iowa.

+This structure is important because:
+- It allows scalable user and computer management
+- Policies can be applied at different levels (OU-based targeting)
+- It reflects how enterprise environments logically separate resources

 ---